JamesSoria/ActiveDirectoryHomeLab/README.md

 ### Step 5: Run the PowerShell Script to Create Users
 1. Clone or download the PowerShell script provided in this repository.
 2. Open PowerShell with administrative privileges.
-3. Well be using Josh Madakor.
+3. Well be using Josh Madakor's powershell script.

 ### Step 6: Verify Setup
 1. Open **Active Directory Users and Computers** to verify the user accounts.